YuriSizuku/demo-SdlFramework/README.md

 ### (5) cross compile for psv

-install vitasdk and then use bash to make
+install vitasdk and then use bash to make, see `cross_psv_makefile.sh` in detail

 ```sh
 mkdir build_psv && cd build_psv